 Yes, it may be cliché, but BestBullySticks.com thinks resolutions are a great way to start off a new year!
 However, we also know good resolutions are the kind that are within reach and, even better, if you have someone keeping you accountable.
 And if you don’t want to make a personal commitment, why not for your dog?!
 You don’t want to let your dog down, do you?
 Of course not!
 Here are some doggy resolutions to consider this New Year!

 1. Annual Checkup: Not only is your dog’s annual checkup very important, it’s only once a year!
-These easy appointments make sure your dog’s health is up to par, shots and vaccinations are up to date and can catch illnesses early on.
+These easy appointments make sure your dog’s health is up to par, shots and vaccinations are up to date, and that illnesses are caught early on.
 You can check this resolution off your list quickly and ensure your dog is in tip-top shape all in one vet visit.

 3. Diet: This topic is shirked by both two-legged and four-legged species!
 We all love a good meal, but maybe it’s time to revamp Fido’s daily diet.
 This doesn’t necessarily mean cutting back, but giving your dog quality food.
 However, if your dog does need to cut back, why not now?
 Dogs at a healthy, optimum weight live longer and fuller lives.